Category: Student Affairs

 If a foundation for the allegation exists, disciplinary action against the offending employee will follow.
 The disciplinary action will be commensurate with the scope and severity of the occurrence, and may include, but is not limited to, warnings, reprimands, demotion, suspension, or dismissal.
 If appropriate, the case will be referred to proper authorities.

-If there appears to be no foundation to the allegations, no record shall be made of the allegation in either the accused or accuser’s personnel records.
+If there appears to be no foundation to the allegations, the matter will be considered closed and all records of the allegation and the lack of foundation will be preserved in both the accused and the accuser’s personnel records.
 Bad faith allegations or misuse of this policy may result in disciplinary action against the accuser and may include, but is not limited to, warnings, reprimands, demotion, suspension, or dismissal.

 All employees are responsible for helping to ensure that harassment and unlawful discrimination are avoided.
-Any employee aware of or suspecting the occurrence of harassment or unlawful discrimination is expected to report the matter to the HR Executive Director through the most confidential and direct means possible and avoid discussing the matter with co-workers and persons not directly responsible for investigating the matter.
+Any employee aware of or suspecting the occurrence of harassment or unlawful discrimination is expected to report the matter to the HR Vice President through the most confidential and direct means possible and avoid discussing the matter with co-workers and persons not directly responsible for investigating the matter.